Gastric acid: Secretion

-Chloride and sodium ions are secreted actively from the cytoplasm of the parietal cell into the lumen of the canaliculus.
+Gastric acid secretion is produced in several steps.
+Chloride and hydrogen ions are secreted separately from the cytoplasm of parietal cells and mixed in the canaliculi.
 This creates a negative potential of between −40 and −70 mV across the parietal cell membrane that causes potassium ions and a small number of sodium ions to diffuse from the cytoplasm into the parietal cell canaliculi.
+Gastric acid is then secreted along with other gland secretions into the gastric pit for release into the stomach lumen.

 The enzyme carbonic anhydrase catalyses the reaction between carbon dioxide and water to form carbonic acid.
 This acid immediately dissociates into hydrogen and bicarbonate ions.
 The hydrogen ions leave the cell through H+/K+ ATPase antiporter pumps.

 At the same time, sodium ions are actively reabsorbed.
-This means that the majority of secreted K+ (potassium) and Na+ (Sodium)ions return to the cytoplasm.
+This means that the majority of secreted K+ (potassium) and Na+ (sodium) ions return to the cytoplasm.
 In the canaliculus, secreted hydrogen and chloride ions mix and are secreted into the lumen of the oxyntic gland.

 The highest concentration that gastric acid reaches in the stomach is 160 mM in the canaliculi.
 This is about 3 million times that of arterial blood, but almost exactly isotonic with other bodily fluids.
 The lowest pH of the secreted acid is 0.8, but the acid is diluted in the stomach lumen to a pH of between 1 and 3.

 There is a small continuous basal secretion of gastric acid between meals of usually less than 10 mEq/hour.

 There are three phases in the secretion of gastric acid which increase the secretion rate in order to digest a meal: